 Finally, your mechanic should reset your vehicle’s service interval display after every scheduled maintenance appointment.

 We hope that this 2017 Volkswagen Golf maintenance schedule was helpful.
 If you’ve been driving your Golf for any of the aforementioned mileage intervals, it’s time to schedule a service appointment.

 It’s very important to do this as quickly as possible.
 Not only will consistent maintenance boost your car’s longevity and fuel economy, but it could save your life, and the lives of your passengers, too.

-Drivers in Mission Viejo, Rancho Santa Margarita, and Newport Beach should make their appointment with Norm Reeves Volkswagen Superstore in Irvine.
+Drivers in Mission Viejo, Rancho Santa Margarita, and Newport Beach should make their appointment with Norm Reeves Volkswagen in Irvine.
 Contact us today to schedule your 2017 Volkswagen Golf GTI maintenance appointment.